nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Importing multiple members using a CSV file: `import`

-When you need to add or update the details of multiple members, you can import data from a comma-seperated values file using `import`.
+When you want to add or update the details of multiple members at once, you can import data from a comma-separated values file using `import`.

 Format: `import CSV_FILE_PATH`